 It’s undeniable that sweet and salty compliment each other, bringing out the best in any sweet recipe.
 So check out this easy dessert, let your taste buds celebrate and let’s give a round of applause to salt!

-Tips for making almond butter bars with salted chocolate
+Tips for making no-bake almond butter bars with salted chocolate

 When it comes to making no bake desserts, sourcing the highest quality ingredients is key, particularly when you’re only using 7 of them.